Last Updated on December 1, 2023 by Laura Teso

 First we moved away from the Termini station area.
 After a few minutes, we were chatting, we past a curve, and… the Colosseum was there, right in front of us.
 We drove along it, and then away from the city centre and towards the Terme di Caracalla.
 Before that, I had only seen the Terme in the Concert of Pavarotti, Carreras and Domingo (go, Plàcido!).

 Another ride and we stopped at the Druso Arch, just at the beginning of the Appian way.
 Place were only a few tourist arrive, since it is very difficult to reach by public transportation.
 In the close Porta di San Sebastiano there’s the City Walls Museum.
 The Aureliane Walls were built around 270 by emperor Aureliano to defend Rome by Barbarians.
-They are nowadays still well preserved and about 12km long.
+They are still beutiful (about 12km long).